On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Upper bounds

 \textbf{Case 1:} If there is a zero-sum copy of a $S_{d_1+3}$ in $\chi$, we do the same transfer technique as above (treating the remaining vertex as the center of the second star) to get a zero-sum copy of $S(d_1,3)$.

 \textbf{Case 2:} The coloring does not contain any zero-sum copy of $S_{d_1+3}$.
-In this case, we claim that \begin{claim} Every vertex is bichromatic.
-Furthermore, the degree of each color is congruent to $2 \pmod{3}$. \end{claim} \begin{proof}[Proof of Claim 1.]
-Let $u$ a vertex of $K_{d_1+5}$.
+In this case, we claim that every vertex is bichromatic and, furthermore, the degree of each color is congruent to $2 \pmod{3}$.

+Indeed, let $u$ a vertex of $K_{d_1+5}$.
 Note that each vertex $v\neq u$ has associated the colour $\chi(uv)$.
 In particular, finding a zero-sum star $S_{d_1+3}$ centered in $u$ is equivalent to finding a subsequence of length $d_1+3$ with zero-sum inside the sequence $V(K_n-u)$ of length $d_1+4$.
-By Theorem \ref{thm:egz} on $\Z_3$ we always can find such subsequence except when the sequence can be split into two monochromatic parts with different colors such that each part has length $2 \pmod{3}$.
-This conclusion is exactly the statement of our claim. \end{proof}
+By Theorem \ref{thm:egz} on $\Z_3$ we always can find such subsequence except when the sequence can be split into two monochromatic parts with different colors such that each part has length $2 \pmod{3}$, as we claimed.

-To complete the proof in this case, we also need a lemma that allows us to generalize the transfer technique: